sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 </script>
 ```

 In reality, WooCommerce typically only needs `targetXPath`, `renderToPath`, `splitPriceElementsOn`, and `ignoredPriceElements`, but this configuration has been dramatized for illustrative purposes.
-Note the `language` and `supportedCountryCodes`/`forcedShow` settings are outside of the config groups, but all position, content, and style options are provided per config group.
+Note the `language` and `supportedCountryCodes`/`forcedShow` settings are outside of the config groups since they apply site-wide, but all position, content, and style options are provided per config group so they are applied per page type.

 Finally, let's see what the configuration defaults looks like.
 These are the values that are applied if none are given in the config group: